Genesis

 The author of the SAB takes objection to punishment here.
 I'm sure he would argue otherwise if someone stole his computer.

 He also asks what Er did to elicit God's wrath.
 It seems to have been some quite singular form of wickedness.
-The Bible usually is very open in mentioning evil deeds.
-Also, it does not occur often that God punishes someone immediately after his deed.
-So I suppose that Er's deed were so horrid, that they could not be mentioned, and so evil that they invoked God's wrath immediately.
+The Bible usually is very open in mentioning evil deeds, but the specifics here might be horrible enough that they should not be mentioned.

 It does not happen often that God punishes sins immediately.
 There are only a few examples in the Bible like the two sons of Aaron (Lev.
-10:), Korah, Dathan and Abiram (Num.
-16:) and in the New Testament Ananias and Sapphira (Acts 5:).
-I'm unsure if you can generalize from so few an instance, but it seems that this extraordinary punishment only occurs when God is present extraordinary and he is disobeyed publicly.
+10), Korah, Dathan and Abiram (Num.
+16) and in the New Testament Ananias and Sapphira (Acts 5).
+I'm unsure if you can generalize from so few instances, but it seems that this extraordinary punishment only occurs when God is present extraordinarily and he is disobeyed publicly.

 8 And Judah said unto Onan, Go in unto thy brother’s wife, and marry her, and raise up seed to thy brother.